Startup Domain Strategy: A Comprehensive Guide

 Why Domain Strategy Matters?

 - Enhance SEO: Search engines often consider domain names when determining the relevance of a website to a particular search query.
-Incorporating relevant keywords in your domain name can improve your search engine ranking, leading to increased organic traffic and visibility.

 Choosing the Right TLD: .COM or Niche?